Mecho90/BuildingManagement/building_management/README.md

    python manage.py migrate
    ```
    Stop the container with `docker compose down` when you're done.

+If `DATABASE_URL` is omitted the app will automatically use a local SQLite database located at
+`./db.sqlite3`, which is handy for quick experiments and automated test environments.

 Prefer a one-off container instead of compose?
 Run `docker run` with the same env vars/port mapping.